shaspitz/arb-bot/README.md

  - Neat React front-end
  - Find inspiration for data pipelines
  - Learn about hardhat tasks, see where they'd have use here.
- - Write up TDD here and setup instructions, maybe draw out FSM
+ - Write up TDD here and setup instructions, maybe draw out FSM, write out proper workflow of setting up arb in simulation, executing bot, etc.
  - Ideally make this super portable for new DEXs